Skip to Content

 Decking Materials

-Portable RV decks require very little maintenance when fabricated from plastic, metal sheeting, or composite materials.
-Decking materials come in an array of colors to coordinate with your RV’s exterior design.
-These long-lasting decking materials are easy to assemble, lightweight for storage, and resistant to mildew and insect infestation.
+These materials are easy to assemble, lightweight, and resistant to mildew and insect infestation.
 Interlocking tiles can generate any size deck over a hard, level surface.
 Plastic, metal sheeting, and composite decks drain water efficiently and have non-skid surfaces.
 These quick-drying materials will not be susceptible to rot.
-Check out the eco-friendly options, Pure Garden slat-pattern deck tiles, or the Acacia Hardwood interlocking tiles.
-Is there a downside?
-Just be aware that plastic and composite decks do not withstand the excessive weight.

 Sizing Decks & Stairs

-Most portable decks and stairs are equipped with adjustable leg bases to adjust to the height of your RV for a neat finish.
-Adjustable legs also enable the deck platform and stairs to be set level atop the uneven ground.
+Most portable decks and stairs come equipped with adjustable leg bases to adjust to the height of the RV for a neat finish.
+Adjustable legs also enable the deck platform and stairs to be set level atop uneven ground.

 Can I Build A Porch For My RV?